There was a nasty, harmful bad apple among the throngs of spirits found here!

 It was put up for sale in April of 2017 and taken off again in June of 2018.
 The owners were both persistent and unsure of themselves.

-The fourth time was the charm, and this historic home finally sold a year later, with escrow closing on August 9th 2019, though at a considerably lower price:$1,500,000, nearly half of the original listing.
+The fourth time was the charm, and this historic home finally sold a year later, with escrow closing on August 9th 2019, though at a considerably lower price of $1,500,000, nearly half of the original listing.

 Hampton Lilibridge Townhouse also had another problem that may have discouraged buyers.
 It was known to be one of the most haunted houses in Savannah.
 While many properties in Savannah have spirits, this home for a time had one notably nasty, and angry spirit, as well as a bushel of others for a variety of reasons.
 Some of them had mixed feelings about sharing the home.
 Some kinds of spirits can dampen the value of a structure, even in Savannah.